Decomposition into Low-rank plus Additive Matrices for Background/Foreground Separation: A Review for a Comparative Evaluation with a Large-Scale Dataset: Introduction

-For each problem formulations, we investigated its adequation with the application of background/foreground separation in their corresponding section in terms of following criteria: \textbf{(1)} its robustness to noise, \textbf{(2)} its spatial and temporal constraints, \textbf{(3)} the existence of an incremental version, and \textbf{(4)} the existence of a real-time implementation.
+For each problem formulation, we investigated its adequacy with the application of background/foreground separation in their corresponding section in terms of following criteria: \textbf{(1)} its robustness to noise, \textbf{(2)} its spatial and temporal constraints, \textbf{(3)} the existence of an incremental version, \textbf{(4)} the existence of a real-time implementation, and \textbf{(5)} the ability to deal with the challenges met in video sequences.
+Table \ref{BFSeparation} show an overview of the existing methods.
 The following observations can be made: